Lead fluorochloride: Physical properties

+Subunit of solid PbFCl, showing the atomic structure as determined by X-ray crystallography.
+The larger green spheres are chloride, the tetrahedrally-bonded smaller green spheres represent fluoride.

-The compound forms crystals of layered tetragonal system, space group P4/mmm.
+The compound crystallizes in the tetragonal system, space group P4/mmm.
 Unit cell dimensions are a = 4.111 Å, c = 7.226 Å, V = 122.1 Å^{3}.
+It adopts a layered structure.

 Pure lead fluorochloride is transparent between 270 and 800 nm.
 It is fluorescent under UV light.